 This isn’t a high school locker room; nobody will point and laugh at you for wanting not to get zooted beyond belief your first go.

-On the contrary, most budtenders prefer to respect the plant instead of abusing it and will be very welcoming to newcomers.
+On the contrary, most budtenders prefer to respect the plant rather than abuse it and are very welcoming to newcomers.
 Most of us want to encourage the growth of the cannabis community, not gatekeep it.

 At the end of the day, cannabis is just a plant that humans have been using for centuries in therapeutic applications.
-This testament to time is worth respecting; if you do that, you will perhaps find one of the greatest discoveries of your life.
+This testament to time is worth respecting; if you do, you may find one of the most significant discoveries of your life.

-From managing pain to stress to sleep and everything in between, cannabis CAN be truly transformative, and knowing this alone is worth heading attention and proceeding with sincerity.
+From managing pain to stress to sleep and everything in between, cannabis CAN be truly transformative, of that I am thoroughly convinced.

 The Hallowed Gram Summary